oddhorse/horse-controller/README.md

 ## dependencies

-i'm using platformio instead of arduino because i wanna use real c++ and not that little fucking mutant thing arduino insists on. other libraries used (other than bluefruit, the board's core library):
+i'm using platformio instead of arduino ide because i wanna be a REAL boy and use REAL .cpp files

+other libraries used (other than bluefruit, the board's core library):

 - [Adafruit DotStar](https://github.com/adafruit/Adafruit_DotStar) (for the neat little rgb light on the board)
 - [MIDI Library](https://github.com/FortySevenEffects/arduino_midi_library) (for um midi)

 ## setup and usage